 This drilling method is typically used to collect shallow overburden soils and create boreholes for temporary or permanent (using pre-pack screens) monitoring well installations.
 This method is advantageous in that it typically allows for the advancement of numerous borings in a relatively short period of time.
-The disadvantage of this method is that it is typically limited to shallow overburden soils (less than 50 feet below grade) which exhibit relatively low densities.
-When used, the following procedures will be followed by field personnel:
+The disadvantage of this method is that it is typically limited to shallow overburden soils (less than 50-ft below grade) which exhibit relatively low densities.